MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 ### Object creation

-We create a MISP object, the name is object template name:
+We create a MISP object, the name is the object template name:

 ~~~~python
 misp_object = MISPObject(name="github-user")
 ~~~~

+**tips:** you can find the object template name is the [MISP object template repository](https://github.com/MISP/misp-objects).
+**contributing:** if an object template is missing, you can propose your own.

 ### User data